godaddy/node-cluster-service/README.md

 	// server.js
 	console.log("Hello World");

-Now, with a few extra lines of code, you can add considerably resilience and capabilities to your existing services:
+Now, with a small addition of code, you can add considerably resilience and capabilities to your existing services:

 	// server.js
 	require("cluster-service").start({ worker: "./worker.js", accessKey: "lksjdf982734" });

 	// worker.js
-	console.log("Hello World"); // notice we moved our original app logic to the worker require("cluster-service").workerReady(); // this new line is required
+	console.log("Hello World"); // notice we moved our original app logic to the worker

+Or better yet, install ```cluster-service``` globally for stand-alone usage.
+No new code required:

+	npm install -g cluster-service
+	cservice "server.js" --accessKey "lksjdf982734"

 ## Talk to it

 Now that your service is resilient to worker failure, and utilizing all cores of your machine, lets talk to it.
+With your service running, type into the command-line:

 	restart all

 or for a full list of commands...

 	help

+or for help on a specific command:

+	help {command}

 Check out Cluster Commands for more details.

+We can also issue commands from a seperate process, or even a remote machine (assuming proper access):

+	npm install -g cluster-service
+	cservice "restart all" --accessKey "my_access_key"

+This will output raw json, which can be parsed and processed by the caller.

 ## Start Options